Why move to Canada? Wondering if Canada is a good place to live? Here’s the ultimate guide to all the fantastic advantages of living in Canada!

 9: Free health care

-Similar to the UK’s NHS, Canada’s Medicare system offers free basic health care to everyone, based on need rather than the ability to pay.
+Like the UK’s NHS, Canada’s Medicare system offers free basic health care to everyone based on need rather than the ability to pay.
 It’s paid for by Canadian citizens pitching in towards the system via taxes.

-This makes it accessible to all and that’s a big weight off the minds of most ordinary working Canadians and good news for British migrants used to the benefits of a free state health service!
+This makes it accessible to all, and that’s a significant weight off the minds of most ordinary working Canadians, and good news for British migrants used to the benefits of a free state health service!

 10: Tolerant and open-minded

-This is great news if you’re immigrating to Canada.
+This is excellent news if you’re immigrating to Canada.
 There are many migrants and Canadians who are welcoming no matter what your race, gender or culture.